KonstantinosChaldaiopoulos/NLPexercise3/README.md

 ## Task 3: Explanation of align_label Function

-We explained the exact role of the align_label function and why it sets the ids of some tokens to the value -100.
+We explained the  role of the align_label function and why it sets the ids of some tokens to the value -100.
 The explanation can be found in the file Question1_2_3.

 ## Task 4: Freezing BERT Weights